-Your chickens can eat cauliflower may it be raw or cooked.
+Your chickens can eat cauliflower, whether raw or cooked.
 However, raw cauliflower is more recommended than the other.
-We are all aware that raw fruits and vegetable food have all the nutrients and are considered the healthiest while still fresh.
+We are all aware that raw fruits and vegetables retain all their nutrients and are considered healthiest when fresh.
 Occasional cauliflower treats to your chickens are good for them.

 Although, chickens will not and do not mind if you give them a cooked cauliflower.
 They will enjoy it just as much the same.
 However, be aware that the cooking process then breaks down or reduces some of the fundamental nutrients.